MENU

 Ito Toyoo Architectural Museum, Imabari City

-This is Japan's first architectural museum, exhibiting the history of Ito Toyo, who has won numerous awards and has attracted attention from around the world.
+This is Japan's first architectural museum showcasing the work of Toyo Ito, who has won numerous awards and attracted attention from around the world.

-The museum consists of two buildings, steel hats and silver hats, both of which are designed by Mr. Ito, and the facility itself is a work.
+The museum consists of two buildings, the Steel Hat and the Silver Hat, both designed by Ito, making the facility itself a work of art.

 Iwata Ken's Mother and Child Museum